trakerr-com/trakerr-python/README.md

             "errmessage":"User refreshed the page."}, "info", "logon script", False)
 ```

-You can call this from an `except` if you wish to send an error with a stacktrace.
+You can call this from an `except` and leave off the false parameter if you wish to send an error with a stacktrace.

 ### Option 4: Add Custom Data
 You can send custom data as part of your error event if you need to.
 This circumvents the python handler.
 Add these imports: